Lmottet/ninie-io/README.md

 # ninie-io

-A funny discord bot that meows, sings and keeps scores.
+A silly discord bot that meows, sings and more

 Written in kotlin, based on spring boot & discord4j.